almiris/pushdep/pushdep.md

 - we could extends the simple task execution log we have now to a full log (pending -> active -> pending -> active -> ... -> active -> completed)
 - change active task from worker - change dependencies, change args, change results
 - manager task removal (only by workers or by time ?)
-- add time schedule for tasks
+- add time schedule for tasks (@see retry at below)
 - allow "back to pending" from workers (only for active tasks)
 - retryAt, could replace createdAt to find the next task.
 Initially, retryAt == createdAt.
 If a worker can't complete a task and would like a retry, then it can set the retryAt at a later timestamp; add a retried counter <=> The worker can track the retries in the results field if wanted.
 - clean the returned PushDepTasks (remove createdAt, updatedAt, deletedAt, version)
+- on the front side : inmemorypushdep, or typeorm pushdep through delegated pushdep via controller
+- auto delete on complete / failed / cancel? (or we leave this to the worker providing methods to delete / remove a task and its dependencies).
+May be enough for inmemory, not for db (in case of a crash of the worker while executing a task, or a page reload, of a connection loss). for db, we need to ensure that the task will be completed and/or cleaned. this could be the role of a dedicated worker using a max execution time; if now - last state time > max execution time, then clean(kind) would return the task that could then be returned (to pending) or deleted.
+The worker is should be written in the task allowing the worker to control if it still owns the task when it try to update the task (a slow worker could have lost the ownership of the task)

 ## Notes
 - If a child completes / is canceled / fails, it's the parent responsability to do what it needs to do (complete / cancel / fail)
 - task lifecycle: pending -> active -> (pending | completed | canceled | failed).
 A task cannot be recurrent.
 For recurring task, re-push the task periodically (with the historical data as args when needed)
-- max retries <=> concern left to the worker. the worker can attach a max retry arg / result to the task then fail the task if the max number of retries is reached
+- max retries <=> concern left to the worker. the worker can attach a max retry arg / result to the task then fail the task if the max number of retries is reached (@see retryAt above)
 - no repush for now, meaning no modification of a task after it has been pushed. accepting modification would mean modifiying dependencies and their dependencies, removing previous dependencies not used anymore and creating new ones.
+- Future changes may impact the db model.
+It could be recommended to use task.results to store a link to the real results if this results is meant to be reused instead of storing the result itself in the db

 ## Useful requests